Maintaining a Healthy Skin Barrier

 Clothing Choices for Hot and Cold Weather:

 Wearing appropriate clothing is crucial to protect the skin from extreme temperatures.
-In hot weather, opt for loose-fitting, lightweight clothing made from breathable fabrics like cotton or linen to allow air circulation and prevent overheating.
+In hot weather, choose loose-fitting, lightweight clothes made from breathable fabrics like cotton or linen.
+This helps air flow and keeps you cool.
 In cold weather, dress in layers with insulating materials like wool or fleece to trap heat and protect against frostbite.

 Use of Humidifiers to Counteract Dryness: